Our Services

 Helpful Resources

-Bumps on the labia are often not STIs and most commonly come from cysts, ingrown hairs, folliculitis, Bartholin cysts, or normal Fordyce spots; many mild bumps improve with warm compresses, loose cotton underwear, and pausing shaving.
+Bumps on the labia are usually not STIs.
+The most common causes are cysts, ingrown hairs, folliculitis, Bartholin cysts, or harmless Fordyce spots.
+Many mild bumps improve with warm compresses, loose cotton underwear, and pausing shaving.

 Finding bumps on the labia that are not STIs can be worrying.
 It's common to immediately think about sexually transmitted infections—but many labial bumps are not caused by STIs.
 In fact, most are harmless skin conditions, clogged glands, or minor infections that can be treated easily.